Pedro-Revez-Silva/l2j-server-docker/README.md

 - PET_XP_RATE: XP multiplier for leveling pets (default: "1")
 - ITEM_SPOIL_MULTIPLIER : Multiplies the amount of items looted from monster when a skill like Sweeper(Spoil) is used (default: "1")
 - ITEM_DROP_MULTIPLIER : Multiplies the amount of items dropped from monster on ground when it dies (default: "1")
+- BUFFER_SERVICE: Enable/Disable BufferService (default: "False").
+Requires CUSTOM_NPC_DATA enabled.
+- BUFFER_SERVICE_COOLDOWN: How long players have to wait to heal again in seconds (default: "60").
+- BUFFER_SERVICE_MAX_LISTS: How many schemes players can have (default: "5").
+- BUFFER_SERVICE_VOICED: Enable/Disable voiced buffer (default: "False").
+- BUFFER_SERVICE_VOICED_COMMAND: The voiced command for the voiced buffer (default: "bufferservice").
+- BUFFER_SERVICE_VOICED_NAME: The name of the voiced buffer (default: "Voiced").
+- BUFFER_SERVICE_VOICED_REQUIRED_ITEM: Item id required to use the voiced buffer (default: "0").
+- BUFFER_DEBUG: Enable/Disable debug messages (default: "False").

 ### Managing the cluster with docker-compose.yml

-Deploys the cluster (the first time)
+Deploy the containers cluster (the first time)

-`docker-compose -f "docker-compose.yml" up -d`
+`docker-compose up -d`

 Stop the cluster

-`docker-compose -f "docker-compose.yml" stop`
+`docker-compose stop`

 Start the cluster

-`docker-compose -f "docker-compose.yml" start`
+`docker-compose start`

-Removes the cluster containers (It will remove all your data)
+Removes the cluster containers (WARNING: `down` will removes all your data)

-`docker-compose -f "docker-compose.yml" down`
+`docker-compose down`

-NOTE: To have a persistent database use stop/start after the deploy with `up`.
-And it's always recommended for live servers to stop the gameserver in-game before stop the whole container.
+To have a persistent server use stop/start.

+It's always recommended for live servers to stop the gameserver in-game before stop the whole cluster.

 ## Customize your own Docker images